proxmox/proxmox-backup/docs/tape-backup.rst

 Supported Hardware
 ------------------

-Proxmox Backup Server supports `Linear Tape Open`_ genertion 3 (LTO3) or later.
-In general, all SCSI2 tape drives supported by the Linux kernel should work.
+Proxmox Backup Server supports `Linear Tape Open`_ genertion 4 (LTO4) or later.
+In general, all SCSI2 tape drives supported by the Linux kernel should work, but feature like hardware encryptions needs LTO4 or later.

 Tape changer support is done using the Linux 'mtx' command line tool.
 So any changer devive supported by that tool work work.